uavpal/disco4g/README.md

 **TODO**

 ## Contact
-**TODO**
+Join our [UAVPAL Slack workspace](https://join.slack.com/t/uavpal/shared_invite/enQtMzQ4NDA5NzU0MDM5LTcyNjVjMjdkMDU4ODYwYjJmZjg1MWJmMWQwYzQyOTYzZDJiNTYwNzY3MzFiMjQ1NmIwYWE2YjQ0NzdkYWFiMGQ) or check out the [issue section](https://github.com/uavpal/disco4g/issues) here on GitHub.

 ## Special Thanks to
 **TODO**

 ## Disclaimer
-This is still an EXPERIMENTAL hack, no thorough testing has been conducted!
+This is still an EXPERIMENTAL modification, no thorough testing has been conducted!
 Mod and fly your Disco entirely at YOUR OWN RISK!!!